 Anthropology Online provides full-text ethnographies, reference books (including titles on how to do fieldwork), anthologies, over 2400 photographs (780 of them from Robert Rattray), and gray literature, such as letters and fieldnotes.
 Material from the Royal Anthropological Institute of Great Britain and Ireland dominates the database, providing at least 75% of the content.
 African ethnography is well-represented, especially with material on the Ashante and Ghanaian cultures.

-This is the single most important index to the anthropological literature.
+This is the SINGLE MOST IMPORTANT INDEX IN THE ANTHROPOLOGICAL LITERATURE.
 It covers the material previously indexed in Anthropological Literature and Anthropological Index.
 Anthropological Literature covered the journal articles and edited works (anthologies) received by Harvard's Tozzer Library.
 The depth of this index in time (back to the early 19th century) and scope (all of the classic "four fields" of anthropology - archaeology, physical anthropology, cultural (social) anthropology, and linguistics) gave it a unique role in the bibliographical control of the anthropological literature, especially in North America.
 It put out its last print edition in 2008 but currently indexes 700 journals and series in Anthropology Plus.
 Anthropological Index, on the other hand, was published in England by the Royal Anthropological Institute of Great Britain and Ireland (or RAI for short), and was especially strong in its coverage of anthropology in the UK, the British Commonwealth, and Europe; it extends from 1957 - present.
 It works with material in over 40 languages and currently indexes 800 journals.
 Now, these two indexes have been merged into this one online index, which, as a result, is uniquely extensive and comprehensive.

 This database covers dissertations from most North American universities, and those from a substantial number of universities outside North America, including those done in anthropology.
 It offers full-text for most post-1997 dissertations, but (except for dissertations from the New School and then only for current members of the New School community) only the first 24 pages (which usually include the table of contents) are provided free.
 These, together with the freely-provided abstracts which summarize the dissertation as a whole, help users decide if they need the whole thing.
 If they do, they must either apply to interlibrary loan for it, visit the library/archives of the university where it was done, or buy it through the online purchase feature.